chinapedia/wikipedia.abstract.en/Page/Geography_of_Cambodia.md

 Central plain

-Cambo_152.jpg

 The vast alluvial and lacustrine interconnected Cambodian flood-plain is a geologically relatively recent depression where the sediments of the Mekong and its tributaries accumulate as waters are subject to frequent course changes.[34]
 The area covers .
 The Tonlé Sap lake and - river system occupies the lowest area.
 The Tonle Sap river is a waterway that branches off the Mekong near Phnom Penh in the north-westerly direction and meets the Tonle Sap lake after around .
 Its waters' flow reverses direction every year, caused by greatly varying amounts of water carried by the Mekong over the course of a year and the impact of monsoonal rains, that coincides with the river's maximum.[35]

 The plains of the Mekong and Tonle Sap basin are confined in the North by the Dangrek and Central Annamite Mountains, and to the South by the Cardamom Mountains and Elephant Mountains.
 The plains completely surround the Tonle Sap Lake in the western half of the country and wind their way through the middle of the country following the course of the Mekong River.
 The two basins actually form a single body of water, the whole of which effects about 75% of Cambodia’s land cover.[36]

 Flow reversal

-Tonle_Sap_Lake_phases.gif The Mekong river and its tributaries increase water volumes in spring (May) on the northern hemisphere, mainly caused by melting snows.
+The Mekong river and its tributaries increase water volumes in spring (May) on the northern hemisphere, mainly caused by melting snows.
 As the Mekong enters Cambodia (over 95% of its waters have already joined the river) it widens and inundates large areas.

 The plain's deepest point - the Tonle Sap - flooded area varies from a low of around with a depth of around 1 meter at the end of the dry season (April) to and a depth of up to 9 meters in October/November.
 This figure rose to during 2000 when some of the worst flood conditions recorded caused over 800 deaths in Cambodia and Vietnam.